 When you go gluten-free, you must remove (or at least greatly reduce) sugar in your diet as well, at least until your body heals.
 Remember, white flours, like rice and tapioca flour, convert to sugar when you eat them.
 Simply get your sugar fix from whole fruits and sweet vegetables like beets, carrots and onions rather than white sugars and flours.

-Avoid GMOs.
+Avoid sick foods.
 Go organic.

 Genetically modified foods are undeniably linked to illness in our country.
 While Monsanto would want you to believe otherwise, don’t ever forget that Monsanto is a chemical company that manufactures and sells weed-killing glyphosate (marketed as Roundup).